regolith-labs/ore-boost/README.md

 - [`UpdateAdmin`](program/src/update_admin.rs) – Updates the admin key.
 - [`UpdateBoost`](program/src/update_boost.rs) – Updates the data on a boost.
 - [`Withdraw`](program/src/withdraw.rs) – Withdraws tokens from a stake account.
-- [`Rank`](program/src/rank.rs) – Pushes a miner into the leaderboard of top 32 proof balances.
-- [`Reserve`](program/src/reserve.rs) – Reserves a boost for a randomly selected miner according to their weight on the leaderboard.
+- [`Rotate`](program/src/rotate.rs) – Rotates the reservation to a randomly selected boost according to their unclaimed ORE weight.
 - [`Rebase`](program/src/rebase.rs) – Adds a staker to the checkpoint, distributing rewards, and committing pending stake.
-- [`Payout`](program/src/payout.rs) – Called by ORE program to trigger a boost to claim its rewards.
+- [`Register`](program/src/register.rs) – Opens a reservation account for a miner.
 - [`Claim`](program/src/claim.rs) – Allows a staker to claim their rewards.

 ## State